High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Related Work

-\citet{Li2020IPC} proposes to use a linear FE method to model the elastic potential, and an interior point formulation to ensure that the entire trajectory is free of collisions.
-While the approach leads to accurate results when dense meshes are used, the computational cost is high, thus stemming a series of work proposing to use reduced models to accelerate the computation.
-In co-dimensional IPC, \citet{Li2021CIPC}, a new formulation for co-dimensional objects is introduced that optionally avoids using volumetric elements to model thin sheets and rod-like objects.
-An acceleration of multiple orders of magnitude is possible for specific scenes where the majority of objects are co-dimensional.
-Direct modeling of very stiff objects is possible in the original IPC formulation by using stiff materials \cite{Li2020IPC}, however, this comes at a high solver cost as many DOFs are used to model an approximately rigid transformation.
-In Rigid IPC \cite{Ferguson2021RigidIPC}, a formulation of IPC for rigid body dynamics is introduced, dramatically reducing the number of DOFs but adding a major cost and complexity to the collision detection stage, as the trajectories spanned by rigid objects are curved.
+\citet{Li2020IPC} proposes to use a linear \ac{FE} method to model the elastic potential, and an interior point formulation to ensure that the entire trajectory is free of collisions.
+While the approach leads to accurate results when dense meshes are used, the computational cost is high, thus stemming a series of works proposing to use reduced models to accelerate the computation. \citet{Li2021Codimensional} propose \ac{CIPC}, a new formulation for codimensional objects is introduced that optionally avoids using volumetric elements to model thin sheets and rod-like objects.
+An acceleration of multiple orders of magnitude is possible for specific scenes where the majority of objects are codimensional. \citet{Ferguson2021Intersection} propose a formulation of \ac{IPC} for rigid body dynamics, dramatically reducing the number of \ac{DOF} but adding a major cost and complexity to the collision detection stage, as the trajectories spanned by rigid objects are curved.

-\citet{Longva:2020} demonstrate their ability to approximately model rigid body using a single stiff element.
-This idea is further extended upon by~\citet{Lei:2022} who propose to relax the rigidity assumption: they use an affine transformation to approximate the rigid ones, thus reducing the problem of collision detection to a much more tractable linear CCD.
+\citet{Longva2020Higher} demonstrate their ability to approximately model a rigid body using a single stiff element.
+This idea is further expanded upon by~\citet{Lan2022Affine} who propose to relax the rigidity assumption: they use an affine transformation to approximate the rigid ones, thus reducing the problem of collision detection to a much more tractable linear \ac{CCD}.
 Massive speedups are possible for rigid scenes, up to three orders of magnitude compared to the original formulation.
 While these methods provide major acceleration for specific types of scenes, they are not directly usable for scenes with deformable objects.

-\citet{Lan:2021} proposes to use medial elastics \cite{Lan:2020}, a family of reduced models tailored for real-time graphics applications.
+\citet{Lan2021Medial} proposes to use medial elastics \cite{Lan2020Medial}, a family of reduced models tailored for real-time graphics applications.
 In their work, the shape is approximated by a medial skeleton which is used to model both the elastic behavior and as a proxy for collision detection.
 The approach can simulate deformable objects, however, it cannot reproduce a given polyhedral mesh and it is also specialized for medial elasticity simulations.